acbsp/bonafide.guru/en/contents.rst

 In his book Narayana Maharaja accuses and humiliates the position of
 |SP| hiding behind the words "some speak", as if it’s not
-Narayana Maharaja who speaks, and hereon begins to abuse Srila Prabhupada.
+Narayana Maharaja who speaks, and hereon begins to abuse |SP|.
 This is very bluffing policy "to create a phantom and afterwards split it into fuzz and ashes".
 Although he writes: "*Some speak..."* he knows well, better than most of us, that right before departure |SP| installed “\ *Ritvik-system*\ ” in the ISKCON, Society which He created.
 These\ *ritviks* (clergies) were to act on behalf of *acharya* |SP| conducting *rituals of initiation* both first and second.\ *Ritviks* do not give "*diksha*" and do not free from any sins.
-This is a duty of *diksha-guru* - Srila Prabhupada.
+This is a duty of *diksha-guru* - |SP|.

 "*Ritvik-system*" installed by the *acharya*-founder |SP|
 does not contradict with the shastras and this is confirmed by such a